-To establish the requirements that residents/fellows must complete in regards to exams, licensing, and registration in the Medicare Provider, Enrollment, Chain and Ownership System in order to participate in a training program at Eisenhower Medical Center.
+To establish the requirements that residents/fellows (trainees) must complete in regards to exams, licensing, and registration in the Medicare Provider, Enrollment, Chain and Ownership System in order to participate in a training program at Eisenhower Medical Center.

-All residents/fellows are required to do the following: (1) Obtain a National Provider Identifier (NPI); (2) Possess a Postgraduate Training License (PTL) for the first 36 months of training and a Physician's and Surgeon's license within 90 days from July 1st for fellows; (3) Obtain a DEA Controlled Substance Permit/License; (4) Register with Medicare as an ordering/referring provider in the Provider Enrollment, Chain, and Ownership System (PECOS); and (5) Pass USMLE Step III, (or equivalent exams for DOs).
+All trainees are required to do the following: (1) Obtain a National Provider Identifier (NPI); (2) Possess a Postgraduate Training License (PTL); (3) Obtain a Physician's and Surgeon's license within required timeframe stated by Medical Board of California (MBC); (4) Obtain a DEA Controlled Substance Permit/License; (5) Register with Medicare as an ordering/referring provider in the Provider Enrollment, Chain, and Ownership System (PECOS); and (6) Pass USMLE Step III, (or equivalent exams for DOs).